-First off, you need to remember that a cover letter should build upon the information in your resume, rather than just repeat it.
+- First off, a cover letter should build upon the information in your resume, rather than just repeat it.

-And last but not least, try to convey your enthusiasm for the position and the field.
+- And third, try to convey your enthusiasm for the position and the field.
 This will give your text a personal touch.

 But how can you make your cover letter grab every hiring manager's attention?
 Let’s see…